Bahadou-Badr/golang-restful-api/README.md

 requests, and managing authentication.
 - The `internal` directory will contain various ancillary packages used by our API.
 It will contain the code for interacting with our database, doing data validation, sending emails and so on.
-Basically, any code which isn’t application-specific and can potentially be reused will live in here.
+Basically, any code that isn’t application-specific and can potentially be reused will live in here.
 Our Go code under `cmd/api` will import the packages in the `internal` directory (but never the other way around).
 - The `migrations` directory will contain the SQL migration files for our database.